-As an alternative to the above course offerings, students may choose to participate in Theatre Summer School under the instruction of Franklin & Marshall’s Rachel Anderson-Rabern Those who take part in Theatre Summer School will enroll in the following two courses:
+As an alternative to the above course offerings, students may choose to participate in Theatre Summer School under the instruction of Wells’ Siouxzie Easter.
+Those who take part in Theatre Summer School will enroll in the following two courses:

 Please visit the ASE Summer Program webpage for detailed course information and ASE application instructions.
-The ASE Application is due by February 15, 2020.
-This course satisfies the Experiential Learning OR the Global Inquiry general education requirement by contract with the faculty director only.
+The ASE Application is due by February 14, 2021.
+This course satisfies the Experiential Learning/Beyond the Classroom or Global Inquiry/Diverse and Global Perspectives general education requirement by contract with the faculty director only.

 Requirements & Prerequisites